mattmajestic/free-tier-dev/py_apps.md

 ---
 layout: post
-title:  "Python Apps"
+title:  "Python Apps 🐍"
 categories: Python
 ---

-# Python Apps
+# Python Apps 🐍

 Python is a versatile language that's used in a variety of applications, from web development to data science.